-There are many wonderful things to do and see around Karratha and close by, hope you find it interesting reading.
+There are many wonderful things to do and see in Karratha and surrounding areas.

 1. Staircase to the Moon Staircase to the Moon